EnMAP-Box/enmap-box-documentation/source/usr_section/application_tutorials/specdeepmap/tutorial_specdeepmap.rst

 Conda is a cross-platform package manager that allows install software in separate environments.

 It is strongly recommended to use Miniforge, a minimal installer for conda specific to the conda-forge channel (https://conda-forge.org/ ).
 (If you nevertheless use miniconda instead of miniforge- make sure conda-forge channel is set to priority.
-Further Specdeepmap is developed ans tested via miniforge, use of miniconda might lead to errors)
+Further Specdeepmap is developed and tested via miniforge, use of miniconda might lead to errors)

 1. Download Miniforge Installer & Install Miniforge: You find the Installer here <https://conda-forge.org/download/>.
 2. Open the Miniconda Prompt from your start menu.